Audi 5 cylinder turbo

 LPG

-Connect the EXT wire to the gas supply valve, turn on the LPG mode by EXT input in the settings.
-Now the ECU will adapt to work on gas fuel.
+Connect the EXT wire to the gas supply valve and activate the LPG mode by EXT input in the settings.
+The ECU will then adjust to operate on gas fuel.

 Air conditioner

-Connect EXT wire to the air conditioner clutch wire.
-It is used for maintaining idle RPM while air conditioner is operating.
+Connect the AC (or EXT) wire to the air conditioner clutch wire.
+This connection is essential for maintaining the idle RPM when the air conditioner is engaged.

 K-Line

-To connect K-Line cable, you should prepare 3 wires:
+To connect the K-Line cable, you need 3 wires:

 - 12V